-No, they won't, not if you layout your modules differently on each site.
+Not if you layout your modules differently on each site.
 And in any case, does it matter? – Until your sites start gaining traffic, no one will notice anyway!

 I use Rockettheme for all my templates, and the latest mobile responsive offerings are fantastic.
 If you use the Rocket launcher to replicate the demo site, you'll be up and running in no time at all, and as long as you don't plan on integrating any other components, you'll have no problem building sites with different templates.